Unscrambling the lensed galaxies in JWST images behind SMACS0723: acknowledgements

 \section{acknowledgements}

-We wish to thank the RELICS and PEARLS collaborations for data products or discussions that have stimulated this work, and of course the people behind the JWST, its instruments and public release of this incredibly beautiful first data set.
+We wish to thank the anonymous referee, whose suggestions have improved this manuscript.
+We would also like to thank the RELICS and PEARLS collaborations for data products or discussions that have stimulated this work, and of course the people behind the JWST, its instruments and public release of this incredibly beautiful first data set.

 MP was funded through the NSF Graduate Research Fellowship grant No.~DGE 1752814, and acknowledges the support of System76 for providing computer equipment.
 BLF thanks Ori Ganor and the Berkeley Center for Theoretical Physics for their hospitality during the writing of this paper.
 The BGU group acknowledges support by Grant No. 2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No.~2109066 from the United States National Science Foundation (NSF), and by the Ministry of Science \& Technology, Israel.
 CC and NA acknowledge support from the European Research Council (ERC) Advanced Investigator Grant EPOCHS (788113).
 J.M.D. acknowledges the support of project PGC2018-101814-B-100 (MCIU/AEI/MINECO/FEDER, UE) Ministerio de Ciencia, Investigaci\'on y Universidades and support by the Agencia Estatal de Investigaci\'on, Unidad de Excelencia Mar\'ia de Maeztu, ref.
 MDM-2017-0765.
+LD acknowledges the research grant support from the Alfred P. Sloan Foundation (Award Number FG-2021-16495).

 This work is based on observations made with the NASA/ESA \textit{Hubble Space Telescope} (HST) and NASA/ESA/CSA \textit{James Webb Space Telescope} (JWST) obtained from the \texttt{Mikulski Archive for Space Telescopes} (\texttt{MAST}) at the \textit{Space Telescope Science Institute} (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST, and NAS 5–26555 for HST.
 These observations are associated with program 14096 for HST, and 2736 for JWST.
 This work is also based on observations made with ESO Telescopes at the La Silla Paranal Observatory obtained from the ESO Science Archive Facility.
 The authors thank the Centre for Astronomy and Particle Theory (CAPT) of University of Nottingham for providing all computational infrastructure to run the JWST Reduction pipeline, and Philip Parry for technical support.
 LF acknowledges financial support from CAPES - Brazil.
 We also thank Anthony Holloway and Sotirios Sanidas at JBCA for critical help with computer infrastructure that made this work possible.